0x9ONU/Obsidian-Notes/4 - Senior Year/Fall 2025/Ancient Philosophy/!Papers/Paper 1 - Parmenides/In Defense of Science, How Parmenides Underestimates the Capacity of Humankind.md

 ### Objection

 Even though Parmenides’ argument is rather sound, there are particular shortcomings in his argument against science.

-For the sake of the objection, it will focus primarily on atoms and atomic theory.
-In science, there is a broad understanding that all matter is comprised of small particles called atoms.
-Even though neutrons, protons, electrons, and quarks exist, only atoms will be considered in this example.
-One of Parmenides’ main concerns when it came to science is its over-reliance on
+For the sake of the objection, it will focus on the nature of optical illusions.
+As the name states, optical illusions happen when the human sense of sight is tricked into believing something false in their environment.
+The most famous example in nature comes from mirages in deserts.
+Dehydrated travelers in search for water would often hallucinate oases in the distance and find nothing once they got there.
+This gave the desert a hostility that was accounted to be work of mythos and the gods.
+However, the science of today explains the phenomena using logic instead.
+As light passes through various densities and temperatures of air, it has the tendency to refract and reflect on air particles.
+In the case of mirages, the hot ground refracts the sunlight that beats down on the desert.
+From the human eye, this refracted sunlight looks as if there is water on the ground.
+How optical illusions and sight can be explained by science can be a metaphor to how reality can be distilled from the world of appearance using the scientific method.
+Even though
 ### Response

 ### Defense